rkrishnan8594/trackr/docs/static_performance.md

 The next big change we made was setting up a CDN to serve our static content.
 This process took the most time.
 We decided to use S3 buckets in AWS to store our static content/images.
 The main reason we decided to use S3 was our research showed that while s3 is a bit slower than some cdns such as Cloudfront, it has better storage and bandwidth costs, which is something we felt we wanted to prioritize.
 Implementing this brought our CDN grade on Yslow up to an A.

-We found that solving the remove blocking JS from pagespeed was as simple as moving javascript to the bottom of the page.
-We also minified our js using the uglifier gem
+We tried quite a few things to resolve the remove blocking JS suggestions from Pagespeed.
+First we moved javascript to the bottom of the page.
+We also minified our js using the uglifier gem.
+Yslow is picking up the minification/uglification but pagespeed is not for some reason.
+When we directly access the file that is loaded on the site, it is clearly minified except for comments, so we feel there must be something uglifier is not doing that pagespeed is picking up but yslow isn't.
+For our purposes we think this is ok.
+Unfortunately neither solved the blocking JS warning from pageslow.
+We also tried to use the 'async' tag for our scripts to solve this but still with no success.

-The next change we made was to add expires headers and caching.  the way we did this was to add "config.static_cache_control = "public, max-age=31536000"" to our application.rb file in config.
+The next change we made was to add expires headers and caching.
+The way we did this was to add "config.static_cache_control = "public, max-age=31536000"" to our application.rb file in config.
 This adds a far future expiring header to our files (I believe it is 10 years).
 This solved the cacheing issue in pagespeed.
 However we found that this did not help for the datatables gem we used to style our table with sorting, pagination, search, etc.  Because these files were unaffected, we were still receiving an F for the expires headers grade in Yslow.

-We spent a lot of time trying to deal with this, but we found it very tricky to deal with the datatables gem.
+We spent a lot of time trying to deal with this datatables issue, but we found it very tricky to handle the datatables gem.
 Eventually the best idea we had to fix this was to instead of using datatables as a gem, reference the stylesheets and js files for the plug in externally since we found ones that were already on a public CDN.
-This method solved our expiration problems with the plug in on Yslow, upgrading that to an A, but it caused additional ones as well - the tags of some of the images in the CDN were not configured correctly and this fell to a C.  Since this was lower on the list it resulted in an increase in performance, but it is another issue we still have to solve.
+This method solved our expiration problems with the plug in on Yslow, upgrading that to an A, but it caused additional ones as well - the tags of some of the images in the CDN were not configured correctly and this fell to a C.  Since this was lower on the list it resulted in an increase in performance, but it is another issue we still would like to solve.
 This method also caused an issue in pagespeed - these external sheets were considered render-blocking CSS and it wanted them to be elimated.

 ### Final Results
-Once again these results are on the the incidents timeline, since all other pages scored at least as well
+Once again these results are on the the incidents timeline page, since all other pages scored at least as well

-When running Yslow our perforamce increased from A(90) to to A(97), which we consider to be a good/solid increase.
-The places where performance can be improved are were
+When running Yslow our perforamce increased from A(90) to to A(99), which we are quite happy with.
+The places where performance can be improved are
-* C Add expires headers
 * C configure entity tags
 * D use cookie free domains

-The first two are related to the datatables gem again.
-I may change this comment, but we are still in the process of experimenting with fixing these issues, so at the momment our css for datatables is on a CDN and the javascript is not, so that is what is causing a C for the first two.
+The first is related to the datatables gem as mentioned earlier.
 As for using cookie free domains, spent a lot of time configuring s3 for static content and images and hoped that we would be able to take care of it along the way, but unfortunately it has not yet been resolved.
-Currently we are still working on fixing this one
+Currently we are still working this one.

-When running pagespeed our performance increesed from 88% to 91%.
-The main reason this speed up isn't as much as we wanted was due to setting the datatables plug in as an external cdn.
-All the other errors are solved except this new render-blocking css now with datatables as an external CDN.
+When running pagespeed our performance increesed from 86% to 89%.
+The main reason this speed up isn't as much as we wanted was due to to the render-blocking js/css that was added to by using the cdn version of datatables.
+Also as mentioned earlier Pagespeed also did not pick up our minification of our js files, although we manually confirmed it was happening and Yslow agrees.

-In conclusion we were able to solve almost everything except the problems relating to the datatables gem and the cookie free domain.
-Our current plan is to spend a bit more time trying to deal with the datatables (since it does add nice looks and functionality), but if we can't we may look for alternatives for our timeline.
+In conclusion we were able to solve almost everything except a few problems relating to the datatables gem and the cookie free domain.
+Our current plan is to spend a bit more time working with Datatables and researching the cookie free domains.
+We feel that the decrease in performance from Datatables is not very significant compared to the look and functionality value it adds, but we still want to try and resolve them.